-- The legal standard is "best interests of the child."
+- If the case does not settle, a trial will ultimately be held. - The legal standard in parent/parent cases is "best interests of the child."
 See D.C.
 Code §§16-911 and 914 for a non-exclusive list of relevant factors that must be considered by the court.
-For the standard in third-party custody cases, see §§ 16-831.06 831.08. - §§ 16-911 and 914 provide that in custody cases between parents ("proceedings under this chapter"), there is a rebuttable presumption that joint custody is in the best interest of the child or children, except when a judicial officer has found by a preponderance of the evidence that an intrafamily offense, child abuse, child neglect, or parental kidnapping (as defined) have taken place, in which case there is a rebuttable presumption that joint custody is not in the best interests of the child.
+For the standard in third-party custody cases, see §§ 16-831.06 831.08.

+- §§16-911 and 914 provide that in custody cases between parents ("proceedings under this chapter"), there is a rebuttable presumption that joint custody is in the best interest of the child or children.
+When a judicial officer has found by a preponderance of the evidence that an intrafamily offense, child abuse, child neglect, or parental kidnapping (as defined) have taken place, there is a rebuttable presumption that joint custody is not in the best interests of the child.
 See also §§16-807 and 808 (third-party cases).
 If the court finds that an intrafamily offense has been committed, any determination that custody or visitation is to be granted to the abusive parent shall be supported by written findings.
 See P.F. v.
 N.C., 953 A.2d 1107 (D.C.
-2008).
+2008). - Discovery and trials are governed by the Domestic Relations court rules and are comparable in most respects to civil trials generally.
+The judge may schedule a pre-trial hearing and require the parties to submit a pre-trial statement. - D.C. is a common law evidence jurisdiction, although there are several D.C.
+Code provisions and Superior Court rules relating to evidence issues.
+See Graae and Fitzpatrick, Law of Evidence in the District of Columbia (4th edition) (LexisNexis).
+In general, D.C. follows the federal rules of evidence.